scottglz/audioclip/README.md

 Uses the Web Audio API when available (which supports precise play length and multiple instances of the same sound playing at once), otherwise falls back to HTML5 &lt;audio&gt; tags.
-If those aren't available either (Internet Explorer 8 and below, basically), a graceful degredation to silence occurs.
+If those aren't available either (Internet Explorer 8 and below, basically), a graceful degradation to silence occurs.

 # API